tos-kamiya/distxargs/README.md

 ## Configuration of hosts

 `distxargs` requires that each host can be connected using `ssh` command **without password** .
-If you are not sure about that, set up the hosts with following steps.
+If you are not sure about that, set up the hosts with the following instruction.

 ### SSH configuration for localhost